Mon-Fri, 7am – 7pm CT

-The chart below highlights some of the most common permits LegalShield members need.
+The list below highlights some of the most common permits LegalShield members need.

 If you’re launching a new business, sign up for Launch by LegalShield.
-An experienced attorney will create your legal entity and help you secure all the business permits you need.
+An experienced lawyer will create your legal entity and help you secure all the business permits you need.

 Every business permit has its own rules, fees and processes for applying.
 Conducting research on county, state or federal websites is the best first step.
 That said, it can take a long time and you may never be completely sure you’ve applied correctly.

-As a LegalShield member, you can call your attorney to discuss the permits you need, the requirements you must meet for each permit and where to find the applications.
-After you’ve filled out the applications, you can submit them to your attorney for review and feedback.
+As a LegalShield member, you can call your lawyer to discuss the permits you need, the requirements you must meet for each permit and where to find the applications.
+After you’ve filled out the applications, you can submit them to your lawyer for review and feedback.

-If any of your applications are denied, you fail an inspection or otherwise have issues with a business permit, an attorney that can help you resolve the situation is only one click away.
+If any of your applications are denied, you fail an inspection or otherwise have issues with a business permit, a lawyer that can help you resolve the situation is only one click away.

 All LegalShield plans come jam-packed with valuable benefits.
 When it comes to searching and applying for business permits, common plan usage is in two areas.

-You can submit any permit applications up to 15 pages each and have your attorney provide feedback to make sure everything is correct.
-In some cases, you can download templates from our website to speed up the process.
+You can submit any permit applications up to 15 pages each and have your lawyer provide feedback to make sure everything is correct.
+In some case, you can download templates from our website to speed up the process.

 Finding solutions to your legal issues doesn’t have to be stressful, complicated or expensive.
 LegalShield puts the power of legal representation within reach of any individual, family, or business.
 We work hard to make it easy, simple, and affordable to get the legal help you need, when you need it.